Fox lawsuit highlights effects of conspiracies on Dominion

 Now, he said, “I don’t think we’ll win anything in Arizona again.”

 Cassidy reported from Atlanta.
-Associated Press writers Randall Chase in Wilmington, Del.; David Bauder and Jennifer Peltz in New York; and Nicholas Riccardi in Denver contributed to this report.
+Associated Press writers Randall Chase in Wilmington, Delaware; David Bauder and Jennifer Peltz in New York; and Nicholas Riccardi in Denver contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.